SaltMod: Agricultural data

 The groups, expressed in fractions of the total area, may consist of combinations of crops or just of a single kind of crop.
 For example, as the A type crops one may specify the lightly irrigated cultures, and as the B type the more heavily irrigated ones, such as sugarcane and rice.
 But one can also take A as rice and B as sugarcane, or perhaps trees and orchards.
 The A, B and/or U crops can be taken differently in different seasons, e.g. A=wheat+barley in winter and A=maize in summer while B=vegetables in winter and B=cotton in summer.

 Un-irrigated land can be specified in two ways: (1) as U=1−A−B and (2) as A and/or B with zero irrigation.
 A combination can also be made.

 Further, a specification must be given of the seasonal rotation of the different land uses over the total area, e.g. full rotation, no rotation at all, or incomplete rotation.
 This occurs with a rotation index.
 The rotations are taken over the seasons within the year.
 To obtain rotations over the years it is advisable to introduce annual input changes.

-When a fraction A1, B1 and/or U1 in the first season differs from fractions are A2, B2 and/or U2 in the second season, because the irrigation regimes in the seasons differ, the program will detect that a certain rotation occurs.
+When a fraction A1, B1 and/or U1 in the first season differs from fractions A2, B2 and/or U2 in the second season, because the irrigation regimes in the seasons differ, the program will detect that a certain rotation occurs.
 If one wishes to avoid this, one may specify the same fractions in all seasons (A2=A1, B2=B1, U2=U1), but the crops and irrigation quantities may have to be adjusted in proportion.

 Cropping rotation schedules vary widely in different parts of the world.
 Creative combinations of area fractions, rotation indexes, irrigation quantities and annual input changes can accommodate many types of agricultural practices.

 Variation of the area fractions and/or the rotational schedule gives the opportunity to simulate the effect of different agricultural practices on the water and salt balance.